 Safety and Stability (Non-Reactivity)

 Of course, safety is the most important concern when buying cookware.
-We list it third only because you can assume that any cookware we recommend is a safe choice.
+We list it third only because you can assume that any cookware we test and recommend is a safe choice.

 When we look at safety, what we're really looking at is stability, or non-reactivity.
-Stability means that the cooking surface is non-reactive and won't rust, corrode, affect the flavor of food, or--most importantly--leach toxins, making it a safe, clean choice.
+Stability means that the cooking surface is non-reactive and won't rust, corrode, affect the flavor of food, or--most importantly--leach toxins.

-It's true that stainless steel will leach very tiny amounts of nickel, chromium, and iron.
-None of these are toxic to people, particularly in the minute amounts release by cookware.
+Stainless steel will leach tiny amounts of nickel, chromium, and iron.
+None of these are toxic to people, particularly in the minute amounts released by stainless steel cookware.
+And over time, as the stainless cookware is used, the amounts of leaching become less and less, until there's little to no leaching at all.

-Heritage Steel's 316Ti is even more corrosion resistant than the very popular 304 grade, particularly when it comes to salt, but it has the same nickel and chromium content as 304 and is likely to leach them at an equal rate (i.e., very little, and none in amounts that are unsafe).
+Heritage Steel's 316Ti steel is more corrosion resistant than the 304 steel, particularly when it comes to salt, but it has the same nickel and chromium content as 304 and is likely to leach them at an equal rate (i.e., very little, and none in amounts that are unsafe).

 For more information, see our Guide to Safe, Non-Toxic Cookware.